Loading...

 Family Engagement Plan

-Four Seasons A+ Elementary is committed to student growth and achievement through the collaboration of staff, parents/ guardians, students and community members.
+Four Seasons A+ Elementary is committed to student growth and achievement through the collaboration of staff, parents/guardians, students and community members.
 Four Seasons is a Title 1 school.
 Title 1 is a part of U.S. Education Law that provides extra help for students to learn at their grade level and to graduate on time.
 One important requirement of Title 1 is that schools have a plan for working with families, the Family Engagement Plan (FEP).
-Our current Family Engagement Plan is linked below.
+Our current Family Engagement Plan is below.

 The Four Seasons A+ Family Engagement Plan is reviewed and revised by a group of parents/guardians and school staff every spring.
 Contact Karen Shanahan, karen.shanahan@spps.org or 651 325-2492, if you have suggestions, comments, or questions.